Sign In Register

 Safety Score1.0 / 5.0

-Corrigan has an average annual temperature of 69°F (20°C).
+Corrigan enjoys a temperate climate with an average annual temperature of 69°F (20°C).
 Winters average 51°F in January while summers reach 85°F in July.
-Annual precipitation is 51.0 inches.
+The area gets 306 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 51.0 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 233 feet.

 Temperature